drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ## Titles

 * The Dev in Ops Transition / Transformation
+* You Got Dev In My Ops

 ## Abstract